javiergomez1/RHC_CIT114/notes04.md

   3. Always-on detection & automatic inline mitigations
   4. AWS Shield Standard is free, but AWS Shield Advanced is a paid service
   5. To Contact DDoS response team, either Business or Enterprise Support is required
-- AWS Trusted Advisor - Bucket permission check - free feature
+- AWS Trusted Advisor - provides recommendations that help you follow AWS best practices.
+Trusted Advisor evaluates your account by using checks.
+These checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas.
 - AWS Storage Gateway - A hybrid cloud storage service that provides on-premise access to AWS cloud storage.
 - AWS S3 Block Public Access - Overides any other policy or object permission.
 Enabled by default.
 - AWS Trusted Advisor - Bucket permission check.
 Free feature.